Assignment 1: Larson Scanner

 $ ls

-: this file contains the rules for how to build the larson program.
-This file is read by themake
+• Makefile: this file contains the rules for how to build the program.
+This file is read by the make tool.

 2. Wire up your breadboard, connect to Pi

 Take the time to do a nice job building your breadboard!
 We want you to share our appreciation for breadboarding as art and craftsmanship.
 Secure your components close to the breadboard, snipping the ends to fit cleanly and using your pliers to make neat bends.
-Not only does this look nice, it makes your circuit easier to trace and debug as well as being more robust to being handled or knocked around in your kit box.
+Not only does this look nice, it makes your circuit easier to trace and debug.
+This will also make it more robust to being handled or knocked around in your kit box.

 $ make run